 Designated sites in the wider area include Special Areas of Conservation1 (SACs) and Special Protection Areas2 (SPAs).
 These are mapped on Figure 3.1.
-There are no SACs or SPAs designated within the Plan area; however, there are a total of eleven European sites (eight SACs and three SPAs) within 15 km of the Plan boundary.
+There are no SACs or SPAs designated within the Plan area; however, there are a total of 14 European sites (nine SACs and five SPAs) within 15 km of the Plan boundary.

-CORINE3 land cover mapping is shown on Figure 3.2 and identifies the land cover of central parts of the Plan area as urban fabric.
-Surrounding areas are identified as pastures, with a large water body (Lough Rea) adjacent to the southern parts of the Plan area.
+CORINE3 land cover mapping is shown on Figure 3.2 and identifies the land cover of the Plan area as urban fabric.
+Surrounding areas are identified as either pastures or lands principally occupied by agriculture with significant areas of natural vegetation.